-Shipping From China: Everything You Need To Know
+Shipping and Importing From China: Everything You Need To Know

 When it comes to shipping from China to the US, cost and transit time are the two biggest questions on any supply chain manager’s mind.
 But you get what you pay for … and paying less (generally) means slower shipping.

 Here’s how shipping and importing from China works.

 What is the Cheapest Way to Ship from China to the US?

 Often the most important freight factors when shipping from China is cost.

 If you’re importing small goods, like a new product sample, freight shipping is overkill.
 It will cost you more and take you longer.
 You’re safer falling back on: